 If you're looking to minimize clicks on your commercial printer or need larger labels, we offer additional full sheet configurations on large format sheets.

 Layouts include a centered horizontal slit, two horizontal slits, and many of the other 8.5" x 11" full sheet setups.
-Browse 8.5" x 14" full sheet labels, 11" x 17" full sheet labels, and 12" x 18" full sheet labels.
+Browse full sheet labels on large format sheet sizes.

 We hope this guide helps you identify which label back slit combination is best for your project and increase application efficiency.
 If you're still not sure which full sheet label to choose for your business, call our customer service department at 1-888-575-2235 and they'll help you decide.
 Be sure to browse our material options, too, for more ways to make your labels stand out.
 We offer waterproof labels, clear labels, and more.